Index-Match-Match: How to Index-Match Rows and Columns

 Excel now knows what you want in your cell.
 Now you have to tell it what you want as your reference point.
 That's the lookup_value of the nested MATCH formula.

 Note the absolute column.
-By locking the column, you'll be able to drag this formula right, up, or down and not lose the referencing.
-That'll be important later.
+By locking the column, you can drag this formula right, up, or down without losing the referencing, which will be important later.

 You have your search term.
-Now tell Excel where to look for that term.
-In this case, it'll be the state list — your answer key.
+Now tell Excel where to look for it.
+In this case, it'll be the state list—your answer key.

 FORMULA = INDEX($B$1:$B$5, MATCH($C1, $A$1:$A$5, [match_type]),)